vcflib/bio-vcf/README.md

   NORMAL,TUMOR
 ```

-Get information from the header (META) and print it as JSON
+Get information from the header (META) and print it as JSON (see image
+at top of this text)

 ```ruby
   bio-vcf --eval-once 'header.meta' --json < gatk_exome.vcf